SarahHenze/QPuB/README.md

-## QPuB Quantification of peptide using Bayesian approach
+## QPuB - Quantification of peptide using Bayesian approach

+QPuB employs Bayesian